Kevinvangeffen/kevin-van-geffen/EMAIL_SETUP.md

 # Email Setup Instructions

-To enable the contact form to send emails to kevinvangeffen86@gmail.com, you need to set up environment variables.
+To enable the contact form to send emails to kevinvangeffen86@gmail.com using your business email, you need to set up environment variables.

 ## Steps: